ash-project/ash/documentation/introduction/getting_started.md

 - `Ash.Api` for what you can do with your resources.
 - `Ash.Query` for the kinds of queries you can make.
-- `Ash.Dsl` for the resource DSL documentation.
+- `Ash.Resource.Dsl` for the resource DSL documentation.
 - `Ash.Api.Dsl` for the API DSL documentation.